vmware-samples/sbom-composer/GOVERNANCE.md

 ## Proposal Process

 One of the most important aspects in any open source community is the concept of proposals.
-Large changes to the codebase and / or new features should be preceded by a proposal in the sbom-compose repo via issue.
+Large changes to the codebase and / or new features should be preceded by a proposal in the sbom-composer repo via issue.
 This process allows for all members of the community to weigh in on the concept (including the technical details), share their comments and ideas, and offer to help.
 It also ensures that members are not duplicating work or inadvertently stepping on toes by making large conflicting changes.

 The project roadmap is defined by accepted proposals.